 In most instances, Ada County Highway District will be able to assist you with questions regarding streets.
 They may be reached at 208-387-6100.

 There are three water providers in the City of Eagle, each with designated areas of service.
-The City of Eagle Water Department, Eagle Water Company and Suez Water Company.
-Your water provider will be determined on your location.
-Please don't hesitate to contact our office for clarification of who your provider is.
+The City of Eagle Water Department, Eagle Water Company, and Suez Water Company.
+Your water provider will be determined by your location.
+Please don’t hesitate to contact our office for clarification of who your provider is.

 Phone numbers for each provider are as follows:City of Eagle Water, 208-489-8777Veolia Water Company (FKA SUEZ), 208-362-7304 or 1300